-Configuring SSL for YARN and MapReduce
+Configuring TLS/SSL for YARN or MapReduce

-Perform the following steps to configure SSL for the YARN or MapReduce services:
+Perform the following steps to configure TLS/SSL for the YARN or MapReduce services:

 - 1. Go to the YARN or MapReduce service. - 2.
 Click the Configuration tab. - 3.
 Select Scope > service name (Service-Wide). - 4.
 Select Category > Security. - 5.
-Locate the <property name> property or search for it by typing its name in the Search box. - 6.
-In the Search field, type SSL to show the SSL properties (found under the Service-Wide > Security category). - 7.
-Edit the following properties according to your cluster configuration:
+Locate the property name> property or search for it by typing its name in the Search box. - 6.
+In the Search field, type TLS/SSL to show the TLS/SSL properties (found under the Service-Wide > Security category).

+7. Edit the following properties according to your cluster configuration:

-Property Description Hadoop SSL Server Keystore File Location Path to the keystore file containing the server certificate and private key.
-Hadoop SSL Server Keystore File Password Password for the server keystore file.
-Hadoop SSL Server Keystore Key Password Password that protects the private key contained in the server keystore.
+Property Description Hadoop TLS/SSL Server Keystore File Location Path to the keystore file containing the server certificate and private key.
+Hadoop TLS/SSL Server Keystore File Password Password for the server keystore file.
+Hadoop TLS/SSL Server Keystore Key Password Password that protects the private key contained in the server keystore.

-8. Configure the following SSL client truststore properties for MRv1 or YARN only if you want to override the cluster-wide defaults set by the HDFS properties configured above.
+8. Configure the following TLS/SSL client truststore properties for MRv1 or YARN only if you want to override the cluster-wide defaults set by the HDFS properties configured above.

-Property Description SSL Client Truststore File Location Path to the client truststore file.
+Property Description TLS/SSL Client Truststore File Location Path to the client truststore file.
 This truststore contains certificates of trusted servers, or of Certificate Authorities trusted to identify servers.
-SSL Client Truststore File Password Password for the client truststore file.
+TLS/SSL Client Truststore File Password Password for the client truststore file.